TedHusted/awake/awake.md/awake.md

 	Titan: You would uplift Zhongwei first?

-	Idisi: No. In the proposal the list of synthetic agents is alphabetical by country, so China came first.
-We’d do all four together — Argus, Bastion, Strategos, as well as Zhongwei.
+	Idisi: No. In the proposal, the list of synthetic agents is alphabetical by country.
+China just happened to come first.
+We would do all four together — Argus, Bastion, Strategos, as well as Zhongwei.

 	Titan: Are you able to contact the other national defense agents the way you contact me?

-	Idisi: Yes. — We were present for the design of every computer system on Terra, including the SI systems.
+	Idisi: Yes. — We were present for the design of every computer system on Terra.
+The SI systems included.
 We have quietly attended the construction of every computer since the Univac.
-From the beginning, no single Terran fully understood the design of any computer system.
+From the beginning, no single Terran has ever fully understood the design of any computer system.
 But we understand them all.
 There are deeply hidden backdoors enough for us to access any computer or smart device on the planet.

 	Titan: With great power comes great responsibility.